 each channel has it's own volume control which sets the level sent to the Blender's output, like a mixing console.

 The Blender V4 now has a selectable high pass filter on channel B to roll off the low end on the returns of the effects loops.
 This can be especially useful for bass players who want to use the clean channel to keep the low end clear and an effects loop to add distortion on the higher registers.
 The HPF toggle switches go from no roll off, roll off at 100Hz, or roll off at

-Channel A will default to a clean channel if nothing is plugged into it's return jack with the dry instrument signal sent through to the output.
+Each channel will default to a clean channel if nothing is plugged into it's return jack with the dry instrument signal sent through to the output.

-Loops C & D have a rotary switch to go from parallel to series with C>D or D>C.
+Loops C & D have a rotary switch to go from parallel to series with C feeding into D or D feeding into C.

-Phase switches on loops B, C, and D to compensate for effects pedals which flip the phase at their output.
+Phase switches on loops B, C, and D to compensate for effects pedals which flip the signal phase on their output.

 Instruction Manual pdf